selwynpolit/d9book/book/caching.md

 ### APCu

-Note: apcu is not the same as apc!

 APCu is the official replacement for the outdated APC extension.
 APC provided both opcode caching (opcache) and object caching.
 As PHP versions 5.5 and above include their own opcache, APC was no longer compatible, and its opcache functionality became useless.
 The developers of APC then created APCu, which offers only the object caching (read "in memory data caching") functionality (they removed the outdated opcache).
 Read more at <https://www.php.net/manual/en/book.apcu.php>

+{: .note }
+APCu is not the same as apc!

 APCu support is built into Drupal Core.
 From this [Change record Sep 2014](https://www.drupal.org/node/2327507):

 In order to improve cache performance, Drupal 8 now has:

-{: .warning }
 A cache.backend.apcu service that site administrators can assign as the backend of a cache bin via $settings['cache'] in settings.php for sites running on a single server, with a PHP installation that has APCu enabled, and that do not use Drush or other command line scripts.

 A cache.backend.chainedfast service that combines APCu availability detection, APCu front caching, and cross-server / cross-process consistency management via chaining to a secondary backend (either the database or whatever is configured for $settings['cache']['default']).

 A default_backend service tag (the value of which can be set to a backend service name, such as cache.backend.chainedfast) that module developers can assign to cache bin services to identify bins that are good candidates for specialized cache backends.

 The above tag assigned to the cache.bootstrap, cache.config, and cache.discovery bin services.